ROBINADC/Neural-Enhanced-Live-Streaming/README.md

 Use keyboard interrupt to stop any program.

-> A scripting example with executable settings is provided in the directory `example`
->
-> A demo-oriented example is provided in the directory `demo`

 ## WAN and ICE

-A straight up connection across WAN between two peers might not work for many reasons.
+A straight-up connection across WAN between two peers might not work for many reasons.

 - Intermediate firewalls may block such connections.
 - Peers might not have public IP address to distinguish themselves.